All Episodes

 I thought you had a free membership.

-I just send you a free book.
+I just sent you a free book, killing crazy yours.

 What do you want me to do?

-I'm gonna have like guys go over every day and say, What, Sean?
+I'm going to have guys go over every day and say, what, Sean, what would you like today?

-We'll we'll provide you know what I want life back to normal.
+I want life back to normal.

 Can you fix that in a simple way?

-Oh man, I wish I could, you know.
+Oh, man, I wish I could, you know?

 But we're making little steps.